MoonlightCapital/MoonlightBot-docs/admin-commands/reaction-roles.md

 ### Required permissions

-This command's level is 100 by default.\
+The bot needs **Send Messages, Embed Links, Manage Roles, and Add Reactions** permissions in order to be able to execute this command.
+For some options, the bot may need **Manage Messages, ViewChannel, and Add Reactions** in specific channels.

-The bot needs **Read Messages, Send Messages, Embed Links, Add Reactions** permissions in order to be able to execute this command.
-For some options, the bot may need **Manage Messages** and **Add Reactions** in specific channels.
+To utilize these commands, the **Manage Server** permission is required.